XevoInc/hound/README.md

 # Hound
-Hound -- named after the dog with excellent sense of small -- is a library for Linux intended to easily and performantly read data from sensors on embedded devices.
+Hound -- named after the dog with excellent sense of smell -- is a library for Linux intended to easily and performantly read data from sensors on embedded devices.
 Common sensors handled include CAN and many analog sensors (e.g. accelerometer, gyroscope, and anything else handled by the Linux Kernel